bparanj/crystal/electronics/experiments/queue/current-divider.md

-Yes, there is a simple circuit for a current divider, similar in concept to a voltage divider.
+PENDING

+This is already complete.
+Merge with the experiment.

 A current divider circuit allows the input current to be split between two or more parallel branches based on their resistances (or impedances in AC circuits).

 ### How a Current Divider Works